etendosoftware/docs/docs/products/etendo-copilot/getting-started/bastian.md

 title: Bastian Functional Description
 ---

-## 🚀 Welcome to Bastian: Your Etendo Intelligent Companion
+## Welcome to Bastian: Your Etendo Intelligent Companion

-### 📚 Introduction
+### Introduction

-Welcome aboard!  **Bastian** is an advanced, friendly, and intelligent _chatbot_ built to enhance your interactions, which offers a user-friendly environment that's as easy to navigate as a conversation with a friend.
+**Bastian** is an advanced, friendly, and intelligent _chatbot_ built to enhance your interactions, which offers a user-friendly environment that's as easy to navigate as a conversation with a friend.
 He is here to accompany you, guide you, and provide you with an unparalleled conversational experience.

 This chatbot is designed to provide quick and accurate answers about Etendo.
 Thanks to its advanced algorithms and natural language processing capabilities, it is equipped to understand your needs and provide you with insightful, relevant, and engaging interactions.

-Let's embark on this exciting journey and discover the limitless possibilities with Bastian.

-Enjoy the adventure! 🚀
+Enjoy the adventure!

-### 💼 Getting Started
+### Getting Started

-🛠️ **Requirements**
+**Requirements**

 Bastian works perfectly on any web browser, with no need for additional software or specific operating systems.

-**🌐 Accessing Bastian**
+**Accessing Bastian**

 To start your adventure with Bastian, simply visit [**https://bastian.etendo.cloud**](https://bastian.etendo.cloud) in your web browser.

-**🎙️ Communicating with Bastian**
+**Communicating with Bastian**

 **Starting a Conversation**